 - “I can’t seem to find my ideal clients.”

 - “How do I know what my hourly rate should be?”

 SP: What do you say to photographers who are struggling with their pricing?
 Especially when they have great work; their photographs clearly aren’t the problem!

 KRISTY: Everyone’s photography pricing will be different depending on their location, genre, scaleability, etc. Also, a person making their booking decision solely on price is NOT your ideal client.
 You have to structure your business to have a few key competitive advantages in your market.

 Your competitive advantage is something your competitors don’t have.
-This can be a unique product or service you offer, an outstanding brand voice you’ve developed, a style or genre in which you specialize… See how photographer Olli Sansom is has developed his competitive advantage, then learn how to identify your own!
+This can be a unique product or service, your outstanding brand voice, or your specialty style.